b-n-space/b-n-space/content/articles/housing_market.md

 Investors have to rely on rising rental rates to make up for the rising mortgage and servicing rates.

-## Market Confusion in the UK
+## UK Market Confusion

-In the UK, house prices fell by 0.1% in August as well as in September. her Chancellor released Trussenko and her Chancellor released a way too optimistic budget without considering the income.
+In the UK, house prices fell by 0.1% in August as well as in September.
+Trussenko and her Chancellor released a way too optimistic budget without considering the income.
 The market became extremely confused.

 > ... one of the side effects of that budget was that UK government bond yields went soaring.
 These are the interest rates that mortgage providers
 > use to price their fixed-rate offerings.
 Therefore in the wake of that chaotic budget, these mortgage products were left in turmoil.